namuol/fx2lafw-webusb-toy/README.md

-I'm aware of (and pretty excited about) projects like [gusmanb/logicanalyzer](https://github.com/gusmanb/logicanalyzer), but again this is more about putting DLA UX into a web app to prove a point.
+I'm aware of (and pretty excited about) projects like [gusmanb/logicanalyzer](https://github.com/gusmanb/logicanalyzer), but again this is more about putting DLA UX into a web app to prove a point about WebUSB, not about building any kind of hardware abstraction layer.

 ## Software